360 Feedback vs. Performance Review

 Who should see the results of a 360 review?

-In a pure development context, only the leader being reviewed sees the results.
-Making 360 results visible to HR or senior management changes the dynamic: respondents inflate ratings, leaders become defensive, and the feedback loses its developmental value.
-The exception is multi-leader team programs where aggregated data (not individual reports) is shared with administrators.
+Only the leader being reviewed should see their individual 360 results.
+This confidentiality is what makes honest feedback possible.
+When 360 results are shared with HR or senior management, the dynamic shifts: respondents inflate ratings to avoid consequences for their colleagues, leaders become defensive rather than curious, and the feedback loses its developmental value.
+The one exception is multi-leader programs where aggregated, anonymized data (not individual reports) is shared with program administrators for trend analysis.

 Is 360 feedback more accurate than a manager performance review?